 - On-Campus Recruiting - Each fall and spring semester employers with available employment opportunities come to campus to interview interested candidates on a one-to-one basis.

 - Info Sessions/Workshops - Info sessions and workshops are offered on a regular basis throughout the academic year.
 Topics include Resume Writing, Interviewing, Job Search Strategies, as well as time sensitive issues such as How to Make the Most of a Career Fair.

-- Etiquette Dinner - Our Tenth annual Etiquette Dinner will be held on October 1st, 2014.
-Students will learn professional etiquette and business dining tips in a fun and informative program.
-Pre-registration and fee required.
+- Etiquette Dinner - Our Tenth annual Etiquette Dinner was held on October 1st, 2014.
+Students learned professional etiquette and business dining tips in a fun and informative program.
 Contact the CDC at (203) 837-8263 for further details.

 - Job Listings - Full-time professional jobs are posted on our on-line job posting system College Central.